open-telemetry/opentelemetry-specification/specification/protocol/otlp.md

   and cannot be deserialized or otherwise processed by the server.
 The client SHOULD maintain a counter of such dropped data.

-The server SHOULD indicate retryable errors using code [Unavailable](https://godoc.org/google.golang.org/grpc/codes) and MAY supply additional
+The server MUST indicate retryable errors using code [Unavailable](https://godoc.org/google.golang.org/grpc/codes) and MAY supply additional
 [details via status](https://godoc.org/google.golang.org/grpc/status#Status.WithDetails)